ThomasMBury/charlie-bury-website/content/en/blog/script-consultancy.md

 date: 2024-03-24T10:58:08-04:00
 description: "My services as a script consultant"
 featured_image:
-tags: [script analysis, script consulting, inspiration, craft, screenwriting]
+tags: [screenwriters, development, script consulting, inspiration, craft]
-title: "Script Feedback"
+title: "What is Script Consulting?"
 ---

-## What is Script Consulting?
 As a script consultant, my role is to analyse your screenplay and provide detailed feedback on its key elements: story, structure, character arcs, dialogue, themes, and market potential.
 This feedback is designed to elevate your script, making it stand out to financiers, producers, and distributors.

 ## Why Choose Me?
-Here are six essential qualities that define my approach to script consultancy:
+Here are seven qualities that define my approach to script consultancy:

 **Expert Storytelling Insight:**
 I have a deep understanding of story structure, character development, dialogue, and genre conventions.
 My experience includes dissecting thousands of scripts and working as a film executive in sales and finance.